codepath/android_guides/Android-for-Work.md

 <img src="http://imgur.com/tODDzBG.png" width="450"/>

 You will need to validate that you own the domain name (DNS).
 The account and password that you used in the signup page can be used to relogin to [https://admin.google.com/setup/u/3/android](https://admin.google.com/setup/u/3/android) similar to other Google logins.
 The one difference is that this account has no access to other paid products such as Gmail, Google Calendar, and Drive.
 See this [reference guide](https://support.google.com/work/android/answer/6371476?hl=en&ref_topic=6151012) for more details.

+When using this 2nd option, it is strongly suggested you use incognito mode to avoid conflicts with other Google domains you may be using.

 ### Using a Third-Party EMM Provider